openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 - Issues: `Read`, `Write`
 - Pull requests: `Read`, `Write`

-NOTE: If you are going to configure webhook through CLI, you will need to also add additional permission
+**NOTE:** If you are going to configure webhook through CLI, you must also add additional permission

 - Webhooks: `Read and write`